 A career in nuclear medicine technology is a highly specialized area of diagnostic imaging.
 While a nuclear medicine technologist still focuses on taking images of internal organs and systems, they are also responsible for administering radioactive drugs that help possible trouble areas show up on the images they take.
 Nuclear medicine technologists then work closely with physicians and other specialists to interpret the images they take.
 Other typical responsibilities of a nuclear medicine technologist include:

-There are a number of educational pathways that prospective nuclear medicine technologists can take.
-Some are able to find employment with only an associate’s degree in nuclear medical technology, but many go so far as to earn a bachelor’s degree from a college or university.
-There are also hospitals that offer certification programs for those individuals who have already completed an educational program in radiology.
+There are several educational pathways that prospective nuclear medicine technologists can take.
+Some can find employment with only an associate’s degree in nuclear medical technology, but many go so far as to earn a bachelor’s degree from a college or university.
+Some hospitals offer certification programs for those individuals who have already completed an educational program in radiology.

 The following links can help shed light on the reality of becoming a nuclear medicine technologist and should make it easier to decide whether this might be the right diagnostic imaging career for you:

-“Nuclear Medicine Technology Education Programs,” NMTCB: The certification board provides links the those training programs that have been certified by either the Joint Review Committee on Educational Programs in Nuclear Medicine Technology or the Canadian Association of Medical Radiation Technologists.
+- “Nuclear Medicine Technology Education Programs,” NMTCB: The certification board provides links to training programs that have been certified by either the Joint Review Committee on Educational Programs in Nuclear Medicine Technology or the Canadian Association of Medical Radiation Technologists.

-“2015 Nuclear Medicine Technology Handbook,” ARRT: A complete guide to the education, ethics, and examination requirements for ARRT certification as a nuclear medicine technologist.
+- “How to Earn Nuclear Medicine Technology Credentials,” ARRT: A complete guide to the education, ethics, and examination requirements for ARRT certification as a nuclear medicine technologist.

-Although some programs teach computed tomography (CT) technology alongside MRI technology, despite their similarities, in many hospitals they are two separate functions and two separate jobs.
-CT technologists use CT machines to examine the body using a machine that emits radiation.
-CT scanning machines are more appropriate for identifying and imagine bone injuries as well as lunch and chest issues and certain cancers.
-MRI machines, on the other hand, are more appropriate for soft tissue damage, spinal cord injuries, and brain injuries, especially tumors.
+Although some programs teach computed tomography (CT) technology alongside MRI technology, despite their similarities, in many hospitals, they are two separate functions and two different jobs.
+CT technologists use CT machines to examine the body using a device that emits radiation.
+CT scanning machines are more appropriate for identifying and imaging bone injuries as well as lunch and chest issues and certain cancers.
+On the other hand, MRI machines are more suitable for soft tissue damage, spinal cord injuries, and brain injuries, especially tumors.